feldera/feldera/docs/tutorials/basics/part1.md

 ## Step 2.
 Insert data

 When the pipeline is running it can process incoming changes.
-Let's try just that via ad-hoc queries.
+The changes can be submitted to the pipeline in three ways: automatically via [input connectors](connectors/) attached to the pipeline tables, by sending HTTP ingress requests and by issuing `INSERT INTO ...` ad-hoc queries.
+You can use one of our tools - the [Python SDK](../../../../python/feldera.html#feldera.pipeline.Pipeline.input_json), the [Feldera CLI tool](reference/cli), the Web Console or the [REST API](../../../../api/push-data-to-a-sql-table) directly to leverage any of these methods.
+For simplicity, let us use the Web Console to run an `INSERT INTO ...` query.

-Open Ad-hoc query tab and insert in the input field the following statement:
+Open the "Ad-hoc query" tab and insert the following statement in the input field:

 ```sql
 INSERT INTO VENDOR (id, name, address) VALUES